richmahn/en_tn/jhn/19/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Gabbatha, Golgotha #####
 These are two Hebrew words.
-After translating the meanings of these words ("The Pavement" and "The Place of a Skull"), the author transliterates their sounds by substituting the Hebrew letters with Greek letters.
-The translator should do the same thing but transliterate them using letters of the target language.
+After translating the meanings of these words ("The Pavement" and "The Place of a Skull"), the author transliterates their sounds by writing them with Greek letters.

 ## Links: ##